-''' parameters(object = "filter") Returns for all objects that inherit from filter a vector of parameters on which a gate is defined.

-parameters(object = "parameterFilter") see above

-parameters(object = "setOperationFilter") see above

-parameters(object = "filterReference") see above

-parameters(object = "flowFrame") Returns an AnnotatedDataFrame containing detailed descriptions about the measurement parameters of the flowFrame.
-For flowFrame objects there also exists a replacement method. '''
+''' parameters(object = "filter") Returns for all objects that inherit from filter a vector of parameters on which a gate is defined. parameters(object = "parameterFilter") see above parameters(object = "setOperationFilter") see above parameters(object = "filterReference") see above parameters(object = "flowFrame") Returns an AnnotatedDataFrame containing detailed descriptions about the measurement parameters of the flowFrame.
+For flowFrame objects there also '''